nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
+I'm excited to talk with you!

-If you follow the QR code, it'll take you to the website for this presentation.
+If you follow the QR code, it will take you to the website for this presentation.
+A copy of the slides, information about the authors of this talk, and more are there.

 You'll see a collection of links, including on to join us on GitHub Discussions, and another to join CryoCloud.